 If you’d like these flowers to keep their shape and form, you should put them in a shadow box or string them from a branch, dowel, or a decorative curtain rod with a garland.
 You can always give your dried flowers a home in a terrarium or wreath, but you may also want to spray them with a clear fixative to strengthen them and keep them easy to handle.
 If you have a steady and sure hand, you could press the flowers into an initial and display it under a picture frame or glass.

 Common Pests and Problems

 In wet conditions the plants may develop fungal diseases such as downy mildew.
 However as long as you have cared for it properly this is unlikely to occur.
-Leaf miner may also strike.
+Leaf miners may also strike.
 But the damage is largely cosmetic so isn’t a major concern.

 You will need to protect young and emerging plants from slugs and snails.
 Both chemical and organic solutions, such as coffee grounds, will work effectively.

 Companion planting is a great way of encouraging plants to grow without using chemical methods.
 Alliums can thrive in a number of different schemes, from natural planting schemes to herbaceous borders.
 They will happily grow in your garden without inhibiting any other plants.

 Untitled by Louise Leclerc / CC BY-NC-ND 2.0 Alliums are attractive and easy to care for addition to any garden that blooms in the summer.
 Capable of fitting into a range of planting schemes, Alliums provide both early and late season interest to your garden through the summer.

 There is a large dispute over whether or not ornamental allium is toxic to humans.
 It’s safest for you not to ingest allium because it can cause upset stomach or digestive issues.
 However, the plant is very poisonous for dogs and cats if they ingest it because it has organic sulfur compounds that will convert to highly reactive oxidants when it gets into your pet’s digestive tract.